cap-js/docs/node.js/authentication.md

 ### cds.**User.default** { #default-user }

-If a request couldn't be authenticated, for example due to a missing authorization header, the built-in authentication strategies assign the  default user to the request, i.e., `req.user = new cds.User.default`, ensuring that `req.user` is always set.
+If a request couldn't be authenticated, for example due to a missing authorization header, the framework will use `cds.User.default` as fallback.

 By default, `cds.User.default` points to `cds.User.Anonymous`.
 However, you can override this, for example to be `cds.User.Privileged` in tests, or to be any other class that returns an instance of `cds.User`.